shchilkin/shchilkin/README.md

     - Developing new features and maintaining existing features for the #One web and android clients.
     - Collaborating with the team to design and implement new features.
     - Writing clean, maintainable, and efficient code.
-- **Technologies** I use for development: Jira, Insomnia HTTP Client, Git.
+- **Technologies** I use for development: Jira, Insomnia HTTP Client, Git, VS Code.
-    - **Web development**: TypeScript, Node.js, React, Next.js, SWR, xState.
+    - **Web development**: TypeScript, Node.js, React, Next.js, SWR, xState, Jest, MUI, Tailwind CSS.
     - **Android development**: Kotlin, Jetpack Compose, Dagger Hilt, Room, Retrofit, MVVM, Kotlin Coroutines.